raspberrypilearning/comments-feedback-scratch/en/step_1.md

 --- /print-only ---

-If you think a comment or project is mean, insulting, too violent, or otherwise inappropriate, click the **Report** button to let the Scratch team know about it.
+If you think a comment or project is mean, insulting, too violent, or otherwise inappropriate, click the **Report** button to let the Scratch Team know about it.
 To report a comment, click the **Report** button above the comment.
 To report a project, click the **Report** button on the Project Page:

 ![The 'Report' button highlighted.](images/add_report.png){:width="250px"}